Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 	- reuse of OTP behaviours (ex: ``gen_server``, ``gen_fsm``, etc.)

 ..
 Note:: The term *clients* will be used quite often.
-This must be of course understood here in a client/server context, not as "paying customers".
+It must be of course understood here in a client/server context, not as "customers".

 Sources
 -------

-Currently raw TCP Orge servers are used.
+Currently, only raw TCP Orge servers are used.
+These are full-TCP OTP-less servers.
 They are implemented in orge_tcp_server.hrl_ and orge_tcp_server.erl_, and tested in orge_tcp_server_test.erl_.

 To a given Orge server instance, any number of Orge clients can connect.
 Orge test clients are implemented in orge_tcp_client.hrl_ and orge_tcp_client.erl_, and tested in orge_tcp_client_test.erl_.